ray-project/ray/doc/source/data/batch_inference.rst

 2. Setting up your Model
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Next, you want to define your model for inference.
+Next, you want to set up your model for inference, by defining a predictor.
-Below you find easy examples for HuggingFace, PyTorch, and TensorFlow.
-The core idea is to define a "predictor" class that loads your model in its ``__init__`` method and
+The core idea is to define a class that loads your model in its ``__init__`` method and
 and implements a ``__call__`` method that takes a batch of data and returns a batch of predictions.
-It's important to understand that Ray Data has different batch modes,
-depending on the type of data you're processing and how you loaded it in the first place.
-For this quick-start guide, we consider this part an implementation detail and just
-focus on the models themselves.
+Below you find examples for PyTorch, TensorFlow, and HuggingFace.

 .. tabs::